gridaco/dynamix/flutter/packages/x_icon/README.md

 ![](./doc/remote-icon-demo.gif)

+why not to use other lib such as [flutter_icons](https://github.com/flutter-studio/flutter-icons)?
+1. they do not support custom icons
+2. you cannot remotely load icons.
+3. not compatitable with bridged's dynamic

 > Flutter remote icon enables you to load material icons (`Icons.~`) or your custom icon (`CustomIcons.~`) or remotely fetched content (svg) to your icon widget via `uri`, wich can be dynamically configured, remotely loaded.